 Access to property investments are all via a property ISA.
 This could be through buying shares in property through platforms such as property partner where you get access to rental yields or this could be loaning funds to property developers through Landbay or you can simply invest in a property ISA through Brick Lane which purchases buy to let properties, manages these properties and looks to get a rental yield as well as a capital appreciation yield..

 Property ISAs can be stocks and shares ISA or innovative ISAs but they can also be cash ISAs such as the lifetime ISA and the help to buy ISA which both help you get on the property ladder..
 Your annual ISA allowance limits still apply.
 So be sure to check before you invest.

 An ISA(an individual savings account) should be your first point of call when saving.

 ISAs are tax-free and hence any interest you earn on an ISA is tax-free.
 This makes ISAs much competitive in comparison to the interest earned on normal savings accounts.

-For the purpose of this guide, we will dig deeper to innovative finance & stocks and shares ISA.
+For the purpose of this guide, we will dig deeper to innovative finance and stocks & shares ISA and get a better understanding of how they are utilized as a form of property ISA.

 What are stocks and shares ISA?